 Gillian Heald is a former secondary principal, an education consultant and a director with over ten years’ experience.
 She was Principal Lecturer, Mathematics Education at the Christchurch College of Education, principal of Rangi Ruru Girls' School and founding co-principal of Unlimited Paenga Tawhiti in Christchurch which delivers a personalised model of education.
 She was also deputy chair of the New Zealand Independent Schools Council, a member of the University of Canterbury Council, a trustee of the University of Canterbury Foundation and trustee for a number of charitable and community boards.
 Gillian also served as a director of the Research and Education Advanced Network New Zealand.

-Gillian is currently Chair of the New Zealand Olympic Committee Education Commission, a trustee of CORE Education Charitable Trust and a member of the Te Aho O Te Kura Pounamu (the Correspondence School) board of trustees.
-She has been the recipient of a Woolf Fisher Scholarship and a British Council Research Grant, and in 2010 was awarded an MNZM in 2010 for Services to Education.
+Gillian was (until August 2017) Chair of the New Zealand Olympic Committee Education Commission, and is currently a trustee of CORE Education Charitable Trust and a member of the Te Aho O Te Kura Pounamu (the Correspondence School) board of trustees.
+She has been the recipient of a Woolf Fisher Scholarship and a British Council Research Grant, and in 2010 was awarded an MNZM in for services to education.

 John Morris is a secondary education specialist with 40 years’ experience in the sector.
 His leadership roles include 20 years as Headmaster at Auckland Grammar School and four years as Principal of Takapuna Grammar School.
-He is founding Chairman of the Association of Cambridge Schools in New Zealand, a member of the Education New Zealand Board and the Tertiary Education Commission (TEC), and a director of Academic Colleges Group.
-He chaired the Transition Board of the Education Council of Aotearoa NZ.
+He is founding Chairman of the Association of Cambridge Schools in New Zealand, a member of the Education New Zealand Board and the Tertiary Education Commission, and Chairman of the Education Council of the Academic Colleges Group.
+He also chaired the Transition Board of the Education Council of Aotearoa NZ.
 Currently he is an independent consultant to Crimson Education and NZ Manager of Educators Abroad.

 John was formerly Chairman of the Education Forum, an education lobby group and think tank, and a member of the University of Auckland Council.
 In 1999 he was awarded a Woolf Fisher Fellowship for Outstanding Educational Leadership, and in 2013 an ONZM for Services to Education.